iBManu/Taskpp/README.md

 4. Now you should have an taskpp.exe file.

+### Global use configuration

+#### Windows

-5. Put the executable in a folder, preferably in a folder just for the program.
+1. Put the executable in a folder, preferably in a folder just for the program.

-6. Configure **Taskpp** in the Path environment variable:
+2. Configure **Taskpp** in the Path environment variable:
    - Open `Edit the system environment variables` in the Windows Control Panel.
    - Click on the `Environment variables...` button.
    - There should be an environment variable named Path, click on it.
    - Click `New` and add the path of the folder where the executable is located.

-7. You now have everything set up, and typing `taskpp` in any system console should launch the program.
+3. You now have everything set up, and typing `taskpp` in any system console should launch the program.

+#### Linux

+1. Copy the executable file to a directory included in the PATH variable, **/usr/local/bin** for example.
+You can check wich directories are avaliable by typing `echo $PATH`.
+Use the following command to copy the program to the directory included in the PATH variable.
+      ```
+      sudo cp taskpp /usr/local/bin
+      ```
+2. If you want to remove the program, just type the following.
+      ```
+      sudo rm /usr/local/bin/taskpp
+      ```

 ### Use guide